Alfresco/alfresco-ng2-components/docs/process-list.component.md

 You can also use custom schema declaration as shown below:

-define custom schema in the app.config.json like as shown below json format.
+define custom schema in the app.config.json as shown below json format.

 ```json
 "adf-process-list": {